-We do provide in the Github repository associated to this article the full PYTHON scripts used to generate the 3-D models of the green dice, red dice and H I datacube from the VLA (see Appendix A and DOI:10.5281/zenodo.31953).
+We do provide as supplementary material to this article the full PYTHON scripts used to generate the 3D models of the green dice, the red dice, and the H I datacube from the VLA (see the Appendix and http://dx.doi.org/10.5281/zenodo.45079).
 Figure 3 was generated using a slightly modified version of the latter script.
 We note that our examples do not explore the issue of mesh reduction or decimation, which may be required for specific models/structures before generating X3D files.

-The ease of use of MAYAVI (and even more so for existing PYTHON users) is counter-balanced by specific drawbacks (e.g. the currently-imperfect underlying VISU-ALIZATION TOOLKIT (VTK) X3D EXPORTER V0.9.1).
+The ease of use of MAYAVI (and even more so for existing PYTHON users) is counter-balanced by specific drawbacks (e.g., the currently imperfect underlying VISUALIZATION TOOLKIT (VTK) X3D EXPORTER v0.9.1).
 Both the red dice and HCG 91 examples are specifically designed to hit the existing limitations of MAYAVI (see also Punzo et al. 2015), and offer possible solutions, including the creation of axes with ticks and labels, and/or the addition of a colorbar to the scene.
 The example scripts are clearly commented regarding these aspects, which we voluntarily do not discuss further in this article.

-Punzo et al. (2015) presented a detailed comparison between MAYAVI and other software (PARAVIEW, 3DSLICER and IMAGEVIS3D) with similar visualization capabilities (see also Taylor 2015, regarding FRELLED).
-Among these, only PARAVIEW22 (Ahrens et al. 2005) is able to export models to the X3D file format.
+Punzo et al. (2015) presented a detailed comparison between MAYAVI and other software (PARAVIEW, 3DSLICER, and IMAGE-VIS3D) with similar visualization capabilities (see also Taylor 2015, regarding FRELLED), but among these, only PARAVIEW22 (Ahrens et al. 2005) is able to export models to the X3D file format.
 The YT PROJECT (Turk et al. 2011) represents another open-source alternative to MAYAVI to create X3D models.

 3.3.
-From X3D to interactive HTML documents
+From X3D to Interactive HTML Documents

 The most straightforward application for X3D files (because of their design driver) is their inclusion in HTML documents on the World Wide Web.
-This article is not the first time that the use of the X3D file format for that specific purpose has been advocated in the field of Astrophysics.
+This article is not the first time that the use of the X3D file format for that specific purpose has been advocated in the field of astrophysics.
 Fluke et al. (2009) already suggested the use of the X3D file format, in combination with a dedicated FLASH plugin, for visualizing data products from the s2PLOT software (Barnes et al. 2006).
-However, the need for a specialized FLASH plugin to access their interactive 3-D models on the web, albeit open-source, remained a negative factor affecting the expansion of this technology.
+However, the need for a specialized FLASH plugin to access their interactive 3D models on the web, albeit open-source,